-- Nearest neighbor models: (Section 12.1) where we don't process data at training time, but do all the work when making predictions, by looking for the closest training example(s) to a given new data point. - Tree models: (Section 12.2) where we partition the input space and use different simple predictions on different regions of the space; the hypothesis space can become arbitrarily large allowing finer and finer partitions of the input space. - Ensemble models: (Section 12.2.3) in which we train several different classifiers on the whole space and average the answers; this decreases the estimation error.
-In particular, we will look at bootstrap aggregation, or bagging of trees. - Boosting is a way to construct a model composed of a sequence of component models (e.g., a model consisting of a sequence of decision trees, each subsequent tree seeking to correct errors in the previous trees) that decreases both estimation and structural error.
+- Nearest neighbor models: (Section 13.1) where we don't process data at training time, but do all the work when making predictions, by looking for the closest training example(s) to a given new data point. - Tree models: (Section 13.2) where we partition the input space and use different simple predictions on different regions of the space; the hypothesis space can become arbitrarily large allowing finer and finer partitions of the input space. - Ensemble models: (Section 13.2.3) in which we train several different classifiers on the whole space and average the answers; this decreases the estimation error.
+In particular, we will look at bootstrap aggregation, or bagging of trees. - Boosting is a way to construct a model composed of a sequence of component models (e.g., a model consisting of a sequence of trees, each subsequent tree seeking to correct errors in the previous trees) that decreases both estimation and structural error.
 We won't consider this in detail in this class.

-Why are we studying these methods, in the heyday of complicated models such as neural networks (which we will see next week)?
+Why are we studying these methods, in the heyday of complicated models such as neural networks?